Along The Well

 For the National Trust Australia

-Along the Well is a participatory performance artwork that acknowledges the natural resource of water as the reason the site at Woodford became a meeting point for man kind.
-Looking past cultural differences to find common intentions and concerns, it pays homage to the fact that it has been point of navigation for many travellers who have passed through over the years, or stopped to hydrate, eat and rest before moving on to the next place.
-Walking as art practice is employed to commune with the land and embody the element of travel.
+The participatory performance work Along the Well acknowledges the natural resource of water as the reason this greater site became a meeting point across cultures and through the complex and brutal history of Australian colonisation.
+It pays homage to the fact that the site has been point of navigation for thousands of years, for many who have passed through, or stopped to hydrate, rest and revive before moving on to the next place.

-This work was a gesture in extending peaceful intentions into the post-colonial situation in Australia, through silence, presence, and respect.
+This work was a gesture in collectively extending peaceful intentions into the earth through silence, presence, and respect.